Visas for entrepreneurs

 - £200,000; or £50,000 if it comes from a registered venture capital firm, a UK entrepreneurial seed investment competition, or a UK government department; or £50,000 if you’re a Tier 1 Graduate Entrepreneur or a Tier 1 Post Study Work migrant currently in the UK.

 - You can use your money or money stored in a third party’s account as long as they indicate that the funds are available for business investment.
-The funds must be held in a licensed financial institution and be freely transferrable to the UK if they are held outside the UK.
+The funds must be held in a licensed financial institution and be freely transferable to the UK if they are held outside the UK.
 As long as you and one other person have equal access to the funds, you can apply as an “entrepreneurial team.”

 You must have at least CEFR Level B1 English language proficiency (equal to IELTS 4.0 in reading, writing, listening, and speaking) and enough extra money to maintain yourself without relying on government assistance.